First Foundation Bank Review

 Savings Account Fees

-Moving on to savings accounts, Personal Savings and Senior Savings have a monthly fee of $3.00.
+The Personal and Senior Savings have a monthly fee of $3.00.
 You can have this fee waived when maintaining a daily balance of $250 or more.
 The minimum opening deposit requirement for these two accounts is $100.

 Money Market Account Fees

-The Personal Money Market account, which sits between a savings account and a checking account, has a monthly maintenance fee of $20.00.
+The Personal Money Market account, a cross between a savings account and a checking account, has a monthly maintenance fee of $20.00.
 You can avoid this fee if you maintain a daily balance of at least $2,500, while the minimum opening deposit requirement is $500.
 The MMA gives you greater flexibility as you get check writing and a First Foundation Debit Card.

 CD Account Fees